luxfi/sdk/examples/tokenvm/README.md

 ```

 _The `export` command will automatically run the `import` command on the
 destination.
-If you wish to import the AWM message using a separate account,
+If you wish to import the LWM message using a separate account,
 you can run the `import` command after changing your key._

 ### Running a Load Test
 _Before running this demo, make sure to stop the network you started using
-`killall avalanche-network-runner`._
+`killall netrunner`._

 The `tokenvm` load test will provision 5 `tokenvms` and process 500k transfers
 on each between 10k different accounts.